- 1. Crosley Law’s Wrongful Death Case Results

 In Texas, wrongful death is defined as a death caused by another person’s misconduct, carelessness, lack of skill, or negligence.
 Wrongful deaths are sometimes caused by:

-- Motor vehicle crashes (In 2018 alone, there were 139 fatal car crashes in San Antonio.)
+- Motor vehicle crashes (In 2021, there were 171 fatal car crashes, with 181 total fatalities, in San Antonio alone.)

 - Defective and dangerous products